krkruk/arduino-robot-tutorial/docs/README.md

 To complete the tutorial, you'll need:

+* 1x justPi 830 breadboard (or other with compatible dimension)
 * 1x Cytron Nano board (Arduino Nano board is a good choice too, though provides fewer features)
 * 2x 28BYJ-48 stepper motors with ULN2003 driver (Darlington amp)
 * 1x SG-92R servo (or similar)